 Cream Cheese Frosting

 Sift the powdered sugar into the bowl of your electric mixer and fit the mixer with a paddle attachment.
 Add the butter and beat at medium speed until completely smooth and fluffy.
 Stop the mixer, scrape the sides as needed and add the cream cheese, starting on medium low and increasing to medium once the ingredients have incorporated.
 Beat on medium until light and fluffy and completely smooth.
 Use immediately or store in the refrigerator for up to one week in an airtight container.
-It is not reccomended for freezing.
+It is not recommended for freezing.

-Slice the vanilla bean down the center with a knife and scrap the pulp and seeds into 1/2 Cup of buttermilk and set aside to steep.
-Combine the flour, ginger, baking soda, allspice and salt into a medium sized bowl and whisk to combine.
+Slice the vanilla bean down the center with a knife and scrap the pulp and seeds into 1/2 Cup of warm buttermilk and set aside to steep.
+Combine the flour, ginger, baking soda, cinnamon, spices and salt into a medium sized bowl and whisk to combine.
 In the bowl of a stand mixer (or hand mixer), combine the butter and brown sugar and beat at medium speed until fluffy and slightly lighter in color.
 Stop the mixer and scrape the sides of the bowl as needed, add in the eggs one at a time, mixing at low speed in between and until thoroughly combined.
 Add the molasses and continue to mix until completely incorporated.
 Stop the mixer and scrape the sides of the bowl again as needed.
 On medium speed, alternate additions of the flour/spice mixture and buttermilk/vanilla mixture a third at a time, starting and ending with the flour/spice mixture.
 Once completely combined, pour the batter into the prepared loaf pan and place in the oven to bake for 45-50 minutes or until a knife inserted in the center comes out clean.
 Remove to a wire rack to completely cool before frosting.
 Sprinkle the candied ginger pieces on top.

 The entire loaf will keep for 2-3 days in an airtight container at room temperature.
 You can store in the refrigerator for one week in an airtight container or freeze (unfrosted) for up to 2 months.
 Let come to room temperature before frosting if the bread has been frozen.
 Cream cheese frosting can also be stored in the refrigerator for up to a week in an airtight container.
 It is not reccomended it be left at room temperature for more than a day.
 Let cold frosting come to room temperature, then re-whip for 30 seconds at medium-high speed with an electric mixer fitted with a paddle attachment.